Nova Scotia: Cuisine

 The cuisine of Nova Scotia is typically Canadian with an emphasis on local seafood typical of the northwestern Atlantic.
 Nova Scotia is renowned for its scallops, particularly from the Digby area.
 As a major lobster producer (Nova Scotia supplied nearly 46% of total Canadian lobster landings in 2021), the shellfish is a common feature at Nova Scotian restaurants and in Nova Scotian variants of seafood dishes.
 One endemic dish (in the sense of "peculiar to" and "originating from") is the Halifax donair, a distant variant of the doner kebab prepared using thinly sliced beef shavings and a sweet condensed milk sauce.
 An endemic variant of the Scottish hodge-podge, is a popular summer dish in Nova Scotia.
 Unlike the Scottish dish, the Nova Scotian variant typically does not feature meat but instead includes seasonal vegetables like carrots, new potatoes, and beans in a rich, cream-based broth.

-The province is known for its wine, and produces its own signature appellation, Tidal Bay, which must be solely produced from 100% Nova Scotia grapes to legally receive the designation.
+The province is known for its wine, and produces its own signature wine appellation, Tidal Bay, which must be solely produced from 100% Nova Scotia grapes to legally receive the designation.
+The Annapolis Valley, in particular, is known for its numerous vineyards and wineries.
 Nova Scotia also hosts a vibrant craft brewery industry, with more than 50 craft breweries located throughout the province.
-Many renowned distilleries are based in the province, including Glenora Distillery; which produces North America's first single malt whiskey.
+Many renowned distilleries are based in Nova Scotia, including Glenora Distillery; which produces North America's first single malt whiskey.
+Apple cultivation is a major industry in the province, which is home to a centuries old tradition of cider making.
+Many craft cideries are located across the province, particularly in the Annapolis Valley region.
+In 2025, Canada's first cider appellation, known as Red Sky, was designated for a cider produced in Nova Scotia using only local apples.

 As a major blueberry producing province (the fruit is Nova Scotia's largest agricultural export annually, with harvest exceeding 50000000 lb each year), the fruit features prominently in many traditional desserts from the province.
 Notably, blueberry grunt (a dessert dish), originates from Nova Scotia.
 The ice cream flavour known as moon mist is also endemic to Nova Scotia, and is a popular feature at ice cream shops in the province.